Peripheral Vascular Disease

 - It may prevent more drastic events such as a heart attack or stroke or loss of toes and feet.

-If you have symptoms of peripheral vascular disease along with any of the following, go to the nearest hospital emergency department.
+If you have symptoms of peripheral vascular disease along with any of the following, call 911 for emergency medical care:

 - Pain in the chest, upper back, neck, jaw, or shoulder